Sophia1731/EnronChatbot/README.md

 ### Enron Email & Stock Analysis Chatbot (Project "Enrique")

 This project is an AI-powered chatbot designed to analyze and provide insights from the Enron email dataset.
-It specifically focuses on the communications of Kenneth Lay and analyzes email activity and Enron's stock performance data.
+It specifically focuses on the communications of Kenneth Lay (the CEO and founder of Enron) and analyzes email activity and Enron's stock performance data.

 The chatbot, named "Enrique," uses a Large Language Model (LLM) hosted on Amazon Bedrock to understand natural language questions, query a vector database, and provide conversational, context-aware answers.